Up to 50% of heat lost through Cavity Block Walls!

-- Risk mould growth appearing on the inner walls
+- High risk of mould appearing on the inner walls

 - Poor insulation

-We simply drill 18mm holes into each column and inject urea Foam into each column.
+- We drill 18mm holes (smaller than a 20 cent piece) into each cavity column and inject foam directly into that space

-To learn how we can save you money on your energy bills with Hollow Block Wall Insulation simply contact us on 1800 64 64 10 or fill in our Free Quotation Form on the sidebar.
-One of our Home Insulation Experts will arrange a free Home Insulation Survey and no obligation Home Insulation Quotation.
+To learn how we can save you money on your energy bills with Hollow Block Wall Insulation simply contact us on 1800 64 64 10 or fill in our Contact Us form.